 So, what are we waiting for to discover the tool?Découvrir Waalaxy 🪐

-Knowing that on top of all this, you will benefit from a dashboard that will allow you to see in real time the evolution of your different KPIs.
+Knowing that on top of all this, you will benefit from a dashboard that will allow you to see in real time the evolution of your different KPIs, measure your ROI and have a look on your metric.
 Yes, we love Waalaxy.

 As you can see, setting up a prospecting plan is an integral part of your sales strategy.
 It will also allow you to know the strengths and weaknesses of your marketing strategy.